lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

     class LightlyClient:
-        """Lightly client to run the Lightly worker.
+        """Lightly client to run the Lightly Worker.

         """